Transforming a former parking lot and industrial pier into a new park, playground, and more for the Lower East Side community.

 This project is made possible by a grant from the Lower Manhattan Development Corporation, which is funded through the Community Development Block Grants from the US Department of Housing and Urban Development.

-Andrew Cuomo, Governor, New York State; Bill de Blasio, Mayor, City of New York; Holly Leicht, Chair, and Daniel Ciniello, President, Lower Manhattan Development Corporation.
+Kathy Hochul, Governor, New York State; Eric Adams, Mayor, City of New York; Holly Leicht, Chair, and Daniel Ciniello, President, Lower Manhattan Development Corporation.